avs-code/PREM-Podium-race-E-manager/README.md

     Send simresults web page links to show in podium results web page.
     Register as driver with name & picture.
     Edit your rules and mods page with WYSIWYG tinymce editor.
+    Show news and modules as next events, last results, etc. in main page.
+    Apply sanctions to drivers.
+    Multilenguage option.

 (C)© Copyright 2016-2017 Toni Vicente & Pablo Oña